-The Need for a Secure Home Network is Real
+The Need for a Secure Home Network Setup is Real

 The router acts as a gateway to the Internet, so you will need to learn how to secure this device.
 Just as it allows you to traverse cyberspace, it acts as a medium for others to digitally enter your home.
 Many wireless routers are vulnerable to exploits by hackers.

 By using these loopholes, nefarious users can sneak in and access your systems.
 WiFi extends beyond the walls of your home, and it can be difficult to control who has access to devices.